ssonawane511/react-advance-concepts/README.md

 ## Pure Components

 The `PureComponents` folder contains components and utilities related to pure components in React, which re-render only when their props or state change, optimizing performance by performing shallow comparisons of props and state.
-Pure components are useful for scenarios where you want to prevent unnecessary re-renders in class components.
+Pure components are useful for scenarios where you want to prevent unnecessary re-renders in class components